 Protecting children from polio since 1962

 Sixty years ago polio was one of the most feared diseases in the developed world.
 In the early 1950s, 8,000 people were paralysed by polio each year in the UK.
-Tragically, five to 10 per cent lost their lives after their breathing muscles became immobilized.
+Tragically, five to 10 per cent lost their lives after their breathing muscles became immobilised.

 Duncan Guthrie’s daughter Janet was diagnosed with polio in 1949, at just 20 months old.
 Duncan would have known that his little girl faced possible paralysis or even death.
 Frustrated by the lack of research and treatment centres in the UK he set up the National Fund for Poliomyelitis Research to find a cure for polio.
 Within ten years, the UK polio vaccine was introduced and it has kept millions of children safe from this deadly virus ever since.